AliForghani/SAGE/README.md

 #### Identifying the records containing date info versus payloads
 Inspecting the table lines shows that we can categorize the lines based on the number of "td" tags in each line.
-The lines with 5 td are actually the first record of each date launches (alco containing the actual date), and the records with 6 td contain payloads info.
+The lines with 5 td are actually the first record of each date launches (containing the actual date), and the records with 6 td contain its payloads info.

 ```python
 td_Nos=np.empty(len(OrbitalTable_Lines),dtype=int)